9+ SEO Metrics You Should Be Measuring

 What is it?

 Core web vitals are a set of factors Google looks at to assess overall user experience.
-Providing excellent user experience is one of Google’s top priorities.
-The search engine rewards pages that load fast, especially on mobile.
+Providing excellent user experience is one of Google’s top priorities, and the search engine rewards pages that load fast, especially on mobile.

 These metrics are used for evaluation: